roseline124/react-tree/README.md

 # React Tree Component

-A customizable, accessible React Tree component built with TypeScript and Tailwind CSS.
+A customizable, accessible React Tree component built with TypeScript.
 This component provides a flexible tree structure that can be easily integrated into any React application.

 ## Features

 - 🌳 **Flexible Tree Structure**: Support for nested tree items with unlimited depth
 - ♿ **Accessibility**: Built with ARIA attributes and keyboard navigation support
-- 🎨 **Customizable**: Easy to style and customize with Tailwind CSS classes
+- 🎨 **Customizable**: Easy to style and customize
 - 📱 **Responsive**: Works seamlessly across different screen sizes
 - 🔧 **TypeScript**: Full TypeScript support with comprehensive type definitions
 - ⚡ **Lightweight**: Minimal dependencies and optimized bundle size